 A minimum of a second-class Bachelor's degree in a relevant discipline from a UK university, or an overseas qualification of an equivalent standard.
-At least two years' experience working in an engineering or technology project environment is expected.
+At least two years' experience working in a project environment is expected.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.